On his 13 day custody, Chidambaram has a two word response

 What is 5 per cent, he was asked. " You don't remember 5 per cent," Chidambaram said.
 Someone then responded tentatively, "GDP?"
 Chidambaram then smiled back.

-This was in response to India's economic growth that has slumped for the fifth straight quarter to a six year low of 5 per cent in the past three months.
+This was his response to India's economic growth that has slumped for the fifth straight quarter to a six-year low of 5 per cent in the past three months.

 INX media case: SC directs Chidambaram to remain in CBI custody till Sep 5